koffy1/Transfer-Request/README.md

 #### Dependencies.

 This is a Java project and I used Java version 11 for this work.

 It is also running on spring, favoring Maven so you need to run ./mvnw spring-boot:run to build the project

 To build on debug mode, run ./mvnw -X spring-boot:run instead

-MySql database was used in this case
+MySql database was used in this project